amro/play_billing_validator/README.markdown

 ##Usage

-Implement the In-app Billing v3 in your Android app.
+Implement the In-app Billing v3 in your Android app:

     String data = data.getStringExtra(RESPONSE_INAPP_PURCHASE_DATA);
     String signature = data.getStringExtra(RESPONSE_INAPP_SIGNATURE);

- Send the data and signature to your server and validate like this:
+Then send the data and signature to your server and validate like this:

     data = params[:data]
     signature = params[:signature]